 Nebraska governor signs executive order specifically defining females, males

-State Sen. Megan Hunt says the ‘Women’s Bill of Rights’ puts people, funds at risk

 LINCOLN, Neb.
-(WOWT) - Nebraska Gov. Jim Pillen signed an executive order on Wednesday establishing a “Women’s Bill of Rights,” declaring a “biological definition of male and female” and detailing the differences between the sexes.
+(WOWT/Gray News) - Nebraska Gov. Jim Pillen signed an executive order Wednesday establishing a “Women’s Bill of Rights,” declaring a “biological definition of male and female” and detailing the differences between the sexes.

-The order declares that, in matters of the state, the “biological differences between the sexes are enduring” and that the “sex” of a person will be defined by the gender they’re assigned at birth.
-In addition to specifically noting how boy, girl, man, and woman will be defined, the order also includes biological descriptions.
+The order declares that, in matters of the state, the “biological differences between the sexes are enduring” and that the “sex” of a person will be defined by the gender designated at birth.
+In addition to specifically noting how boy, girl, man and woman will be defined, the order also includes biological descriptions.

 According to the order, such clarifications are necessary because of “inconsistencies” in policy initiatives and court rulings that have “led to endangerment of single-sex spaces.”